In order to prove that a tractor-trailer may have caused a crash you were involved in, if you received a ticket after the accident, you may need to:

 Your lawyer should review the Commercial Vehicle Preventable Accident Manual by JJ Keller to know what data points to look for when assessing how the company safety director reviewed the accident.

-Every commercial intestate driver must keep a record of their driving time known as their "hours of service."
-They are subject to strict federal regulations that dictate how long they can driver, work and when they must rest.
-If they violate these rules, it affects their competency to driver and drivers who are over hours are patently unsafe.
-If a driver is over hours in a case, it creates "heat" which can drive up jury or settlement values.
+Every commercial interstate driver must keep a record of their driving time known as their “hours of service.”
+They are subject to strict federal regulations that dictate how long they can drive, work, and when they must rest.
+If they violate these rules, it affects their competency to drive, and drivers who are over hours are patently unsafe.
+If a driver is over hours in a case, it creates “heat” which can drive up jury or settlement values.

 The Federal Government now requires that trucking hours be recorded electronically, which means that drivers can no longer fake them and get away with it.
 We are seeing far more drivers operating in violation of the regulations and their employers can no longer claim that they just did not know.

 Finally, there are numerous GPS-based location systems that will tell a trucking company when a driver is speeding and even email automated reports when a driver is more than 10 or 15 mph over the limit.
 We have created great value for clients by showing that the trucking safety director was ignoring these speed warnings.

 The electronic control module is a computer at the heart of the engine and braking system.
 Any tractor-trailer built in the last 15 years has at least some data.
 Most will have a few very critical items showing what we call the “last hard stop.”
 The system is designed to work kind of like a surveillance camera.
 It is always recording but overwrites old data very quickly so its brain does not fill up.
 However, IF the driver slams on the brakes, it will store the data from before and during the braking event in another place.
 Most systems store that data for the last three hard braking events.
 A hard brake is usually set to record when the truck slows by between 6-9 mph within a short span of time, i.e. they “slam on brakes.”